 I would write down comments or tips from every person who made a comment about this voice and reflect (during the quieter minutes of my day-to-day job) on how this voice and I could work together.

-When we had an industry talk from Nine Arches Press' editor, Jane Commane (who has become a dear friend and advisor to me), I noted down an important tip:
+When we had an industry talk from Nine Arches Press' editor, Jane Commane (who has become a friend/advisor to me), I noted down an important tip:

 "Give yourself permission to write in your voice.
 Trust your voice to be the strongest (trust how you phrase things)."